robocup-logistics/rcll-mps-stations/README.md

 # RCLL-MPS (Modular Production Systems)
-Software running on Festo MPS stations using in the RCLL
+Software running on Festo MPS stations would be using in the RCLL Version 2020 (intended for use in bordeaux rsp. now in bangkok).
+It was a product of a diploma thesis 2020 to improve some weak points of the old version
+(./doc/Abstract_DA_MPS_2019.pdf)
+(./doc/TechnischerBericht_DA_MPS_2019 .pdf]

 ## MPS_OPC
 MPS-Control-Software for BS/CS/RS/DS (except SS) runs on Codesys V3.5